peteroupc/peteroupc.github.io/colorgen.md

 >     - applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Nearest_Colors)), or
 >     - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.
 > 3. Finding the number of _unique_ colors in an image color list is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.<sup>[(27)](#Note27)</sup>
-> 4. **Extracting a scene's "true colors"**: For applications where matching colors from the real world is important, colors need to be measured using a colorimeter or similar device, or be calculaed from [_scene-referred_ image data](http://eilv.cie.co.at/term/567) (such as a raw image from a digital camera after camera compensation, but without color rendering).
+> 4. **Extracting a scene's "true colors"**: For applications where matching colors from the real world is important, colors need to be measured using a colorimeter or similar device, or be calculated from [_scene-referred_ image data](http://eilv.cie.co.at/term/567)<sup>[(28)](#Note28)</sup>.
 PNG and many other image formats store image data commonly interpreted as [sRGB](#sRGB) by default; however, sRGB is an [_output-referred_](http://eilv.cie.co.at/term/565) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors), making sRGB images unsuitable for real-world color-matching without more.<br>Getting scene-referred image data from a digital camera, including a smartphone camera, is not trivial and is not discussed in detail in this document.
-It requires knowing, among other things, whether the camera offers access to raw image data, the format of that raw data, and possibly whether the camera does color rendering before generating output-referred image data.
+It requires knowing, among other things, whether the camera offers access to raw image data, the format of that raw data, and possibly whether the camera does color rendering (which happens  before generating output-referred image data.
 A raw image's colors can be estimated by the use of a raw image of a color calibration chart (test target) or by another technique.
 The ISO 17321 series and IEC 61966-9 touch on this subject.

 <a id=Color_Maps></a>
 ## Color Maps